yoavniran/smocker/README.md

 Inside the resource folders a .js file should be placed named after the [method](https://nodejs.org/docs/latest-v0.12.x/api/http.html#http_message_method) the request used.
 So to match a GET request on "/api/orders/123" you should have the following file at: **"resources/api.orders.$/get.js"**

-In this case "get.js" should be a normal node module returning either a json object or a function that returns a json object.
+In this case "get.js" should be a normal node module exporting either a json object or a function that returns a json object.

-The returned object can have the following properties:
+The exported object or object returned from the exported function can have the following properties:
 <a id="validMockResponse"/>
 * **response**: the response body that will be returned to the client
 * **statusCode**: the code number that will be returned to the client (default: **200**)